ahoxus/ahoxus.github.io/cregox/stories.md

 he goes on to write this story.

-took him 1h, 1 thumb (different fingers), 1 cellphone as usual, 1 sit, unedited.
+(took him 1 hour, 1 thumb, 1 cellphone as usual, 1 sit, mostly unedited).